openPupil/Open-PupilEXT/README.md

 If you have new ideas, questions or want to discuss some extended topics, please use our discussion forum: https://github.com/openPupil/Open-PupilEXT/discussions

 **!!
+NEW 08/2024 !!: Release of PupilEXT v0.1.2**

+A new branch called Experimental-Community-Version has been created (see https://github.com/openPupil/Open-PupilEXT/tree/Experimental-Community-Version) to support community additions.
+In this new branch PupilEXT v0.1.2 is available.
+Its maintainers are Gábor Bényei and Attila Boncsér.
+For further information check out the community [README](https://github.com/openPupil/Open-PupilEXT/tree/Experimental-Community-Version).
+More informations about the new features are also available here: https://github.com/openPupil/Open-PupilEXT/discussions/27

+**!!
 NEW 04/2022 !!: A Python version of PupilEXT is now available.**

 Note that the Python package of PupilEXT is currently in the experimental stage.